Our next recital is on Sunday, November 12th, 1:15pm!

 Soloists and ensembles, please be in touch with your Title and Composer for the program.
 Please note your warm-up time right before the recital, warm-ups will be held in room 3C on the 3rd floor.
 We have very limited time before the recital, so please come into the warm-up room ahead of time and take out your violin - be ready to play right at your start time.

 If you're playing a solo and you're not on this list above, please be in touch NOW!
-Soloists should practice with Connie (our pianist) before the recital: coopercomposer2 [AT] earthlink.net.
+Soloists should practice with Connie (our pianist) before the recital: cccomposer1 [AT] gmail.com.
 Soloists should check with Connie to make sure she has the accompaniment part for your piece.
 If she does not have the accompaniment for your piece, you will need to bring it with you.